What does it mean to be a Twice-exceptional or a 2e student?

 These people can often find divisions between themselves and their peers, knowing that they’re being denied possibilities due to their condition, needing accommodations that classmates don’t need, and having to work with a support team to get through school.

-People who are gifted with physical difficulties may find themselves developing strong determination and focus to ensure that they’re able to achieve their goals.
+People who are gifted with physical difficulties may find themselves developing strong determination and focus on ensuring that they’re able to achieve their goals.
 They work hard to read, write and speak to prove themselves, often needing to demonstrate their skills through the use of appropriate tools, including computers, hearing aids, walking sticks and similar.

-They and their families also find themselves in the odd position of needing to use organisations and funding because if they don’t “the powers that be” will believe that others in their circumstances don’t need them themselves.
-They also develop an understanding of disability and ability as a social justice issue not a handicap.
+They and their families also find themselves in the odd position of needing to use organisations and funding.
+If they don’t, “the powers that be” will believe that others in their circumstances don’t need them themselves.
+They also develop an understanding of disability and ability as a social justice issue, not a handicap.